FAQ

 4. Transparency to ensure that sustainable purchasing decisions can be made.

-The detailed goals and milestones that must be met can be seen in the document STS2030_Roadmap.
+The detailed targets and milestones for companies in sectors A and B that must be met can be found on the Targets page.

 What are the advantages of a commitment?

-• Synergies through a uniform target setting of all market players
+• Synergies through uniform targets for all market players

 • Support in the implementation of measures to achieve the objectives